midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 ### Shielded Encryption secret key

-Ledger-serialized encryption secret key without network id: versioning header (2 bytes) , length information (1 byte) + contents of the secret key (up to 32 bytes) Credential type is `shield-esk`
+Ledger-untagged-serialized encryption secret key encoded into bytes as bigint in Scale codec.
+Credential type is `shield-esk`

 ## Transaction structure and statuses